Additional Outdoor Resources

 - EPA’s Green Infrastructure program has information on stormwater practices that may align with water-efficiency goals at the site and community level.

 - Visit the archived EPA GreenScapes website to learn what you can do to preserve natural resources while keeping your lawn and garden healthy.

-- Landscape for Life websiteExit has comprehensive information on creating a sustainable landscape.
+- The Landscape for Life websiteExit supported by the U.S. Botanic Garden has comprehensive information on creating a sustainable landscape.